Directory of Diseases

 A hernia is bowel exiting through the weakened wall of the abdominal cavity.
 Hernias come in a number of different types but they most commonly involve the abdomen and the groin.
 Symptoms may include pain or discomfort especially with coughing, exercise, or going to the toilet.
 Often it gets worse throughout the day and improves when lying down.
 A bulging area may occur that becomes larger when bearing down.
 Complications can include strangulation which means the blood supply to part of the bowel is blocked.
 This usually produces severe pain and tenderness of the area.

 Uvulitis is inflammation and/or swelling of your uvula ( the bell-like thing hanging in the back of the throat ).
-Bacterial or infectious uvulitis usually occurs in people who are suffering from Strep Throat and is more common in ages 5-15 and in those individuals who are not immunized.
+Bacterial or infectious uvulitis usually occurs in people who are suffering from Strep Throat and is more common in ages 5-15 and in individuals who are not immunized.
 This type of uvulitis needs to be treated with antibiotics.
 You must be seen in an ER, Urgent Care center or by your physician.